NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/preserving-salts.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "superior-monster-harvesting-tools"
+name: "preserving-salts"
-aliases: "Superior Monster Harvesting Tools"
+aliases: "Preserving Salts"
 source: "Homebrew"
 pg: ""
-rarity: "Rare"
+rarity: "Common"
-trait01: "magical"
+trait01: "alchemical"
-trait02: ""
+trait02: "consumable"
+trait03: "chimeric"
-trait03:
+trait03: ""
 trait04:
 trait05:
 trait06:
 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 3
+level: 1
 group:
-weight: 1
+bulk: L
-value: "75"
+value: "5"
 subvalue: "gp"
 invest:
-usage: "held in two hands"
+usage: "held in one hand"
 license: "ORC"
 identify: ""
-description: "This high-grade kit includes masterwork instruments, magically tempered blades, rune-etched clamps, alchemical stasis jars, and a field wand of preservation.
-Designed for professional chimeracrafters and elite monster hunters, these tools ensure surgical precision and material stability even under harsh conditions.
-While wielding Superior Monster Harvesting Tools, you can harvest monster parts normally.
-In addition, these tools enhance advanced Chimeracrafting procedures:\n\n- When performing a Targeted Harvest, you gain a +1 item bonus to the check.\n- When conducting a Discovery experiment, you only consume 40% of the total value of parts used (instead of 50%).\n\n.These tools are also required to safely experiment with particularly volatile, unstable, or magically reactive parts, at the GM’s discretion."
+description: "This small ceramic jar contains coarse, alchemically treated crystalline salts.
+When sprinkled over freshly harvested monster parts, they draw out ambient humidity and magical instability, greatly slowing the decomposition process.<br><br>You may apply Preserving Salts to protect up to 25 gp worth of monster parts from degradation.
+This effect lasts for 3 full days.
+Parts protected by salts retain their Fresh condition regardless of elapsed time.
+Preserving salts are unable to protect rare monster parts.<br><br>  Once opened and exposed to air, the salts lose potency and expire after 1 hour if not applied.
+Applying salts takes 1 minute and requires access to the monster parts being preserved.
+Multiple doses can be used to preserve additional parts or extend the duration on the same batch (GM discretion)."
 activate: ""
 craft:
 destruction: